 Yes, home is a bondage, and home is a deliverance too.
 It depends on you.
-If you are against the home, it will appear like bondage; if you are not against it, it becomes your deliverance.
-It is basically your attitude that determines.
-Even chains can become deliverance; it depends on you.
+If you are against the home, it will appear like a bondage; if you are not against it, it becomes your deliverance.
+It is basically your attitude which determines it.
+Even chains can become a deliverance; it depends on you.
 And you can make chains out of your freedom too.